 The U.S. Media & Entertainment Industry

-The U.S. media and entertainment industry is comprised of businesses that produce and distribute motion pictures, television programs and commercials along with music and audio recordings, radio, games and publishing For the purpose of this paper, we limit the data to the film and music sectors.
+The U.S. media and entertainment (M&E) industry is comprised of businesses that produce and distribute motion pictures, television programs and commercials along with music and audio recordings, radio, games and publishing.
+The U.S. M&E market, which represents a third of the global industry, and is the largest M&E market worldwide, is expected to reach about $546 billion in 2014, per the 2013 Entertainment & Media Outlook by PriceWaterhouseCoopers (PwC).
+This snapshot is limited to the film and music sectors which both represent aspects of a uniquely American culture, much of which was created in the USA.

-The U.S. film industry posted $30 billion in revenues in 2011, a small decline over 2010, according to data from PriceWaterhouseCoopers.
+The U.S. film industry posted $31 billion in revenues in 2013, a modest increase over 2012, according to data from PriceWaterhouseCoopers.
 The industry consists of multinational umbrella corporations, major studios, and independent studios or “indies.”
 Many of the leading motion picture studios are part of larger media conglomerates that often include television, newspaper, cable and magazine segments, and much of this is online content.
 Both film and music represent America’s diverse culture.
 The industry enjoys high popularity in foreign markets, but also high rates of illegal downloads.
 U.S. exports of film and entertainment media often attain shares in international markets in excess of 90 percent due to high global interest in U.S. filmed entertainment.

-PriceWaterhouseCoopers reports domestic box office revenues dipped to $10.6 billion in 2011 due to the economic downturn, competition from online and handheld devices where consumers can view movies, and a general trend with box office sales.
-However, in 2012 movie theater revenues are projected to experience modest growth as theatres adopt digital technologies and slow increases in the price of tickets.
-The U.S. filmed entertainment sector enjoyed a trade surplus of $11.9 billion in 2010 (latest data available).
+PriceWaterhouseCoopers reports domestic box office revenues experienced modest growth in 2013 as theatres adopt digital technologies and slow increases in the price of tickets, reaching $10.7 billion.
+The U.S. filmed entertainment sector enjoyed a trade surplus of $14.3 billion in 2011 (latest data available).
 The industry offers attractive possibilities for foreign investors, both large and small, and provides film production tax incentives.
 The industry is increasingly turning toward digital production and distribution and foreign firms have been seeking out U.S. digital and animation expertise.

 Drawing on formidable strengths, the U.S. film industry has a proven ability to produce blockbuster movies that generate hundreds of millions of dollars, including revenues from distribution across strong domestic and international networks.
 Success in the industry is based on creativity and financing, and the industry is largely self-regulated.
 The U.S. market has a large talent pool of writers, actors, producers, directors and technical experts, and is home to a variety of film crews, post-production firms, backdrops and infrastructure to support production.
 U.S. filmmakers also receive critical protections for their intellectual property.

-The U.S. recorded music industry (including concerts and touring) reached $15.2 billion in 2011, with digital sales surpassing physical for the first time according to PriceWaterhouseCoopers.
+The U.S. recorded music industry (including concerts and touring) reached $15.1 billion in 2013, a slight uptick from 2012 but still lower than 2008 sales.
 While the U.S. is still the largest global music market and is essential for a company interested in global operations and to establish a presence, competition is strong from European and Asian markets.
 Digital technologies have revolutionized the music industry by creating high-quality, low-cost recording technologies and digital distribution, along with the proliferation of devices to download and listen to music.
 Future industry growth is likely to be among companies outside the soon to be big three worldwide record companies – Universal Music Group, Sony Music Entertainment, and Warner Music Group as the U.S. has a robust indie sector.
 The indies struggle to export and prevent illegal file sharing and often rely on partnerships with the largest labels in global markets.
 The U.S. has the world’s largest performance rights market and earns half of global sync revenues.